-The following table presenting the sensitivity analysis of the commodity prices based on financial instruments comprises the net aggregate amount of commodities bought through forward contracts and swaps but excludes the anticipated future consumption of electricity.
+The following table presenting the sensitivity analysis of the commodity prices comprises the net aggregate amount of commodities bought through forward contracts and swaps but excludes the anticipated future consumption of raw materials and electricity.

 A 10 percent change upwards or downwards in commodity prices would have the following effects, net of taxes:

 Cash flow hedge accounting has been applied to electricity forward contracts and the change in fair value is recognized in equity.
 Hedge accounting is not applied to nickel and steel scrap agreements and the change in the fair value is recorded through Consolidated statement of income.